inspire9/visa/README.md

 # Visa

-Multi-token authentication for Rails apps, with tokens changing on each request.
+Multi-token authentication for Rails apps.
 Built with Devise in mind, but can be used separately.

 ## Installation